Voluntary funds: what can they be used for?

 Check with your LA or the ESFA

-A representative from the Department for Education (DfE) told us that maintained schools should check with their local authority (LA) for guidance on spending their voluntary funds.
+Maintained schools should check with their local authority (LA) for guidance on spending their voluntary funds.
+A representative from the Department for Education (DfE) told us this.

 Academies should contact the Education and Skills Funding Agency (ESFA) for guidance if they have specific questions about how the funds should be spent.